-In Brazil, ICFJ Knight Fellow Sergio Spagnuolo is expanding journalists’ access to scientists who are active thought leaders on social media.
+As an ICFJ Knight Fellow in Brazil, Sérgio Spagnuolo expanded journalists’ access to scientists who are active thought leaders on social media.
 He created a free digital tool that tracks the commentary of more than 1,600 scientists and scientific organizations in English, Spanish and Portuguese, making it easier for journalists to follow their discussions and research.

 Launched in June 2020, Spagnuolo’s Science Pulse serves as a useful resource for stories on COVID-19 and other critical health- and science-related topics.